-This scheme represents the extension and antiextension of a legal provision such as art.
-674 of the Italian Criminal Code.
-Let A be the set of cases that clearly fall under the legal provision according to its standard meaning and which thus belong to its extension.
-We have no doubts that a bottle or a hammer is a thing that can by thrown within the meaning of the provision.
-Similarly, let C be the set of cases that clearly do not fall under the standard meaning of the same provision, i.e., that belong to its antiextension.
-A trust or a deal cannot be "thrown" as things like bottles can be.
-Similarly, the mount Everest is definitely a thing but cannot be "thrown" either.
-Therefore, the case of the mount Everest belongs to C and not to A. Finally, B is the set of the borderline cases that come between clear "positive" and "negative" ones.
-When x is a borderline case, the task for legal interpretation is determining whether x ought to be treated as a "positive" or "negative" case from the legal point of view.
-In the first circumstance, the content of the provision shall be extended so that to include x: the boundary between A and B moves to include x within the meaning of the provision as far as the singular case at hand is concerned.
-In the second circumstance, the content of the provision will be restricted: the boundary between C and B is shaped so that to include x in C. Obviously, all this requires that the boundaries between A, B and C are flexible in the sense that they have not sharp cutoff-points.
+circumstance, the content of the provision shall be extended so that to include x: the boundary between A and B moves to include x within the meaning of the provision.
+In the second circumstance, the content of the provision will be restricted: the boundary between C and B is shaped so that to include x in C. Obviously, all this requires that the boundaries between A, B and C are flexible in the sense that they lack sharp cutoff-points.
 By interpreting the legal provision for decisional purposes, however, the judge is called upon to set up these boundaries and to determine where the case at hand is located.
 As a result, after legal interpretation x shall be qualified as belonging to A or C as a matter of fact.
-This will not get rid of vagueness; the vagueness of the interpreted provision will be simply reduced to such an extent as to permit legal adjudication in the given case.